Agent can't send heartbeats because socket address structure initialization is failing

 There are two methods to get the ESXi hosts connected again.
 Try each one in the order specified, testing the results each time.

 Before performing either method, ensure that the Managed IP Address of the vCenter Server is updated to reflect the new IP address being used.
+Also ensure that there are not any additional trailing whitespaces in the IP address.
 For more information, see Verifying the vCenter Server Managed IP Address.

 Method 1 - edit the vpxa configuration